raffaelespazzoli/kdl/README.md

-# kdl
+# Kubernetes Deployment Language

-A notation to describe Kubernetes API objects
+KDL is notation to describe Kubernetes deployments using Kubernetes API objects.

 ## Introduction